 In school we continue to use the rainbow ladder to encourage positive behaviour.
-This year we have added a gold star at the top of the ladder, above the rainbow.
-Children will be rewarded for reaching the gold star and we encourage you to ask your child why they have received a gold star sticker.
+Children will be rewarded for reaching the gold star and we encourage you to ask your child why they have received a gold star sticker, their achievement will be related to one of the ‘Keys to Success’.
 Children whose behaviour causes them to be on the thundercloud will be given a note to take home explaining their behaviour.

-Children will attend a ‘Keys to Success’ assembly every Monday morning where two children from each Year Two class will be awarded a Keys to Success Certificate in honour of showing one of the above attributes.
+Children will attend a Celebration Assembly every Tuesday morning where two children from each Year Two class will be awarded a Powerful Learner Certificate in honour of showing one of the above attributes.

 What are we learning?